pmarathe25/Project-Vyasa/CONTRIBUTING.md

 - Sections must be separated by a single blank line.

 - For each verse, the first section must indicate the verse number(s).

   If the section includes more than one verse, the range of verses may be specified using a dash to separate the start and end verse numbers, e.g. `1-3`.

+  If the section includes a portion of a verse, use a dot, i.e. `.` to indicate how many lines it includes.
+For example, if a section includes the entirety of verse 1 and the first line of verse 2, use `1-2.1`.

 - There must not be any blank lines within a section